 Import using JIRA Filter

-- Choose the Get data from all issues of this type option button to import all data for the Issue Type selected above OR choose the Get data from a specific filter option button to import a subset of data for the Issue Type selected above by using a filter you previously created in the JIRA project.
+- Choose the Get data from all issues of this type option to import all data for the Issue Type selected above OR choose the Get data from a specific filter option to import a subset of data for the Issue Type selected above by using a filter you previously created in the JIRA project.

 HINT: The filter must be a favorite of the username entered above on the Add JIRA 6.0+ Connection page. qTest Manager will not allow you to import requirements using a favorite filter created by another user.
-To use this option, click the arrow to the right of this option button and select the desired filter from the drop-down list.
+To use this option, select the arrow to the right of this option icon and select the desired filter from the drop-down list.
 If the JIRA username does not "favorite" a filter, it will not show up in this drop-down list.
 See Add a filter as a favorite in JIRA.

 Organize into Folder Structure